John Kelly

 James Kelly

-James was born circa 1783 at Delaware, United States.1 He was the son of Daniel C. Kelly and Sally Clifton.
-He married Mary Wyatt, on 20 January 1808 at Greene, Georgia, United States.2 James died after 1850.
+James was born in 1783 at Broad Creek Hundred, Sussex, Delaware, British Colonial America.1 He was the son of Daniel Kelly and Sally Clifton.
+He married Mary Wyatt, daughter of Thomas Ballard Wyatt and Mary Susanna Needham, on 20 January 1808 at Greene, Georgia, United States.2 He died before 2 November 1857 at Chattahoochee, Georgia, United States.3

 Biography of James Kelly:

-James Kelly (c1783 - a1850) of Greene County, Georgia appears to be living with his father, Daniel Kelly, as his name appears as drawing a single blank in the 1805 Georgia Land Lottery.
+James Kelly appears to be living with his father, Daniel Kelly, in 1805 as his name appears as drawing a single blank in the 1805 Georgia Land Lottery.
 This suggests he was over 21 and unmarried at that time.
-James Kelly, as well as, John Kelly (likely his brother) of Greene County, Georgia were more fortunate in the 1807 Land Lottery as James was granted 202 1/2 acres known as Lot No. 296 in District 21 (Armours Militia District) of newly created Wilkinson County.
+James Kelly, as well as John Kelly of Greene County, Georgia were more fortunate in the 1807 Land Lottery as James was granted 202 1/2 acres known as Lot No. 296 in District 21 (Armours Militia District) of newly created Wilkinson County.
 John Kelly was granted 202 1/2 acres known as Lot No. 100 in the same district of Wilkinson Co.
 Georgia.
 It is not known what James did with this grant, but it is unlikely that he moved onto this land.

 A very definitive census record of the James Kelly family is found in Muscogee Co.
 Georgia in 1850.
-This suggest that the family moved from Harris County in the adjoining county of Muscogee between 1840 and 1850.
+This suggests that the family moved from Harris County to the adjoining county of Muscogee between 1840 and 1850.
 The 1850 Census of Muscogee Co., Georgia reads:

 James Kelly 67 m Del